deepanshs/mrsimulator/docs/installation.rst

     $ git clone git://github.com/DeepanshS/mrsimulator.git
     $ cd mrsimulator

-**Step-C** Follow the instruction under Step-B from :ref:`building_from_source` section.
+**Step-C** Follow the instruction under :ref:`os_dependent_prerequisite` from :ref:`building_from_source` section.
 For developers and contributors using mac OSX, please run the setup by binding to the openblas libraries.

-**Step-D** Build and install the package in the development mode using pip.
+**Step-D** Build and install the package in the development (editable) mode using pip.

 .. code-block:: bash

     $ pip install -e .

-**Step-E**: Install the requirements for developers using pip.
+**Step-E**: Install the required packages for developers using pip.

 .. code-block:: bash

     $ pip install -r requirements-dev.txt

+As always, if you get an error that you don’t have the permission to install the package into the default site-packages directory, you may try installing by adding the ``--user`` options at the end of the statements in steps D and E.

 Note for the developers and contributors
 ''''''''''''''''''''''''''''''''''''''''